applebiter/jackdaw/README.md

 text.
 The Ollama server is not included in this project, but is central to it.

 ### Installation
-1. Install JACK2, JackTrip, MaryTTS, SOX, and Ollama.
+1. Install JACK2, MaryTTS, SOX, and Ollama.
 2. Clone this repository.
 3. Create a virtual environment (`python3 -m venv .venv`).
 4. Activate the virtual environment (`source .venv/bin/activate`).